quantumx-apps/filebrowserDocs/content/en/docs/user-guides/office-integration/traefik-setup.md

     network: "proxy_network"
     exposedByDefault: false
   file:
-    directory: "/etc/traefik/config" # Directory mounted in the compose file, here we will define our security headers for the services.
+    directory: "/etc/traefik/config" # Directory mounted in the compose file, here we will define our security headers for the services - Also called File Provider
     watch: true

 certificatesResolvers: